microsoft/MLOpsPython/docs/getting_started.md

 Great, you now have the build pipeline set up which automatically triggers every time there's a change in the master branch!

-* The first stage of the pipeline, **Model CI**, performs linting, unit testing, code coverage, building and publishes an **ML Training Pipeline** in an **ML Workspace**.
+* The first stage of the pipeline, **Model CI**, does linting, unit testing, code coverage, building, and publishes an **ML Training Pipeline** in an **ML Workspace**.

 * The second stage of the pipeline, **Train model**, triggers the run of the ML Training Pipeline.
 The training pipeline will train, evaluate, and register a new model.
-The actual computation is performed in an [Azure Machine Learning Compute cluster](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-set-up-training-targets#amlcompute).
-In Azure DevOps, this stage runs an agentless job that waits for the completion of the Azure ML job, allowing the pipeline to wait for training completion for hours or even days without using agent resources.
+The actual computation happens on an [Azure Machine Learning Compute cluster](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-set-up-training-targets#amlcompute).
+In Azure DevOps, the stage runs an agentless job that waits for the completion of the Azure ML job, allowing the pipeline to wait for training completion for hours or even days without using agent resources.

-**Note:** If the model evaluation determines that the new model does not perform better than the previous one, the new model will not be registered and the pipeline will be cancelled.
+If  model evaluation determines that the new model does not perform better than the previous one, the new model will not be registered and the pipeline will be canceled.

 * The third stage of the pipeline, **Deploy to ACI**, deploys the model to the QA environment in [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).
-It then runs a *smoke test* to validate the deployment, i.e. sends a sample query to the scoring web service and verifies that it returns a response in the expected format.
+After deployment, it runs a *smoke test* for validation by sending a sample query to the scoring web service and verifying that it returns an expected response.

 The pipeline uses a Docker container on the Azure Pipelines agents to accomplish the pipeline steps.
 The image of the container ***mcr.microsoft.com/mlops/python:latest*** is built with this [Dockerfile](../environment_setup/Dockerfile) and it has all necessary dependencies installed for the purposes of this repository.
-This image serves as an example of using a custom Docker image that provides a pre-baked environment.
-This environment is guaranteed to be the same on any building agent, VM or local machine.
-In your project you will want to build your own Docker image that only contains the dependencies and tools required for your use case.
-This image will be more likely smaller and therefore faster, and it will be totally maintained by your team.
+This image is an example of a custom Docker image with a pre-baked environment.
+The environment is guaranteed to be the same on any building agent, VM, or local machine.
+In your project, you'll want to build your own Docker image that only contains the dependencies and tools required for your use case.
+Your image will probably be smaller and faster, and it will be maintained by your team.

-Wait until the pipeline finishes and verify that there is a new model in the **ML Workspace**:
+After the pipeline is finished, you'll see a new model in the **ML Workspace**:

 ![Trained model](./images/trained-model.png)

 To disable the automatic trigger of the training pipeline, change the `auto-trigger-training` variable as listed in the `.pipelines\diabetes_regression-ci.yml` pipeline to `false`.
-This can also be overridden at runtime execution of the pipeline.
+You can also override the variable at runtime execution of the pipeline.

 To skip model training and registration, and deploy a model successfully registered by a previous build (for testing changes to the score file or inference configuration), add the variable `MODEL_BUILD_ID` when the pipeline is queued, and set the value to the id of the previous build.

-## Futher Exploration
+## Further Exploration

 ### (Optional) Deploy the Model to Azure Kubernetes Service

-**Note:** Creating a Kubernetes cluster on AKS is out of scope of this tutorial, but you can find set up information [here](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal#create-an-aks-cluster).
+Creating a Kubernetes cluster on AKS is out of scope of this tutorial, but you can find set up information [here](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal#create-an-aks-cluster).

-**Note:** If your target deployment environment is a K8s cluster and you want to implement Canary and/or A/B testing deployment strategies check out this [tutorial](./canary_ab_deployment.md).
+**Note:** If your target deployment environment is a K8s cluster and you want to implement Canary and/or A/B testing deployment strategies, check out this [tutorial](./canary_ab_deployment.md).

 The final stage is to deploy the model to the production environment running on [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service).

 In the Variables tab, edit your variable group (`devopsforai-aml-vg`).
-In the variable group definition, add the following variables:
+In the variable group definition, add these variables:

 | Variable Name       | Suggested Value |
 | ------------------- | --------------- |
 | AKS_COMPUTE_NAME    | aks             |
 | AKS_DEPLOYMENT_NAME | diabetes-aks    |

-Set **AKS_COMPUTE_NAME** to the *Compute name* of the Inference Cluster referencing your AKS cluster in your Azure ML Workspace.
+Set **AKS_COMPUTE_NAME** to the *Compute name* of the Inference Cluster that references the AKS cluster in your Azure ML Workspace.

 After successfully deploying to Azure Container Instances, the next stage will deploy the model to Kubernetes and run a smoke test.

 ![build](./images/multi-stage-aci-aks.png)

-### (Optional) Deploy the Model to Azure App Service (Azure Web App for containers)
+### Deploy the Model to Azure App Service (Azure Web App for containers)

-Note: This is an optional step and can be used only if you are [deploying your scoring service on Azure App Service](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-deploy-app-service).
+If you want to deploy your scoring service as an [Azure App Service](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-deploy-app-service), you'll need to do the following.

-In the Variables tab, edit your variable group (`devopsforai-aml-vg`).
-In the variable group definition, add the following variable:
+In the Variables tab, edit your variable group (`devopsforai-aml-vg`) and add a variable:

 | Variable Name          | Suggested Value        |
 | ---------------------- | ---------------------- |